 You are here: Home » Dictionary

-For the newcomer to the 'roads community' or to the visitor with a casual interest, the increasingly complex and detailed terminology gets quite confusing.
+For the newcomer to the roads community, or to the visitor with a casual interest, the increasingly complex and detailed terminology can get quite confusing.
 Isn't a 'multiplex' a big cinema?
 Surely a 'trumpet' is a musical instrument?
-And shouldn't you see a doctor if your 'nose' has a merge?
+And shouldn't you see a doctor if your 'nose' is merging?